QingFeng-awa/AuModSite/en/Mods/Host/TownOfNewEpic_Xtreme.md

 - Latest version: `v1.2`
   - Released on 21 May 2024, 11:20 PM (GMT +8)
 - Support Among Us version:
-    - Support latest version: `v2024.6.4`
+    - Support latest version: *Unclear, but it does not support versions `v2024.6.18` and later.*
-    - Unsupported versions: *Unclear.*
+    - Unsupported versions: `v2023.11.28` and earlier versions.

 ## Language Support
 The mod currently supports the following languages: